 Make sure you read the small print on the ticket you got and, if required, have official ID on you on the day.

-Official ID means passport or National Identity Card (in the EU).
-Copied may or may not be accepted, depending on who you find at the door and leaves you open to being turned away.
+Official ID means passport or National Identity Card (if from the EU).
+Copies may or may not be accepted, depending on who you find at the door and may leave you open to discretional decision.

 Colosseum Tips 5: don’t stress about best time of visit